 Major John Randall

-Major Randall is an eighteen (18) year veteran of Law Enforcement and has been employed with the Faulkner County Sheriff’s Office his whole career.
+Major Randall is an twenty-one (21) year veteran of Law Enforcement and has been employed with the Faulkner County Sheriff’s Office his whole career.
 He currently oversees the Policy and Procedures, Lawsuits, Training, and Grant Writing.

 He’s a certified Professional Law Enforcement Instructor and specializes in instructions in general law enforcement topics as well as Defensive Tactics, Standardized Field Sobriety Testing, Criminal Investigation, Detention Training, Court Security and Tactical Operations.
 He has an Associate of Arts in Business Administration (Criminal Justice) degree.